code-snippets-lk/code-snippets-lk.github.io/_posts/2022-07-13-generate-localized-month-names-in-javascript.md

 ---
 layout: post
-title: "How to enable swipe gestures in a flutter app on desktop (Linux, OS X, Windows?"
+title: "How to generate localized month names in Javascript?"
-date: 2022-07-12 06:00:00 +0530
+date: 2022-07-13
-categories: flutter
+categories: javascript
-tags: flutter dart
+tags: javascript
 ---

 Here is a code snippet to generate months of the year with internationalization.
 (Change "en" and "short" to the required value)